 Curious Anton's story / A party at Anton's house / Anton's take on the phenomenon

-Infinite Loop On Anton's laziness / The main plot / the phenomenon returns
+Infinite loop On Anton's laziness / The main plot / the phenomenon returns

 Didn't *you* want to kill yourself at some point?
 And if yes, than what made you hesitant to do it?
 Your strong will to live?
 Or just simple fear?from Back to the facility